 Why visit Oslo in the winter?

 But the reasons to visit at this time of year go beyond saving money.
-Oslo in its winter coat can be very photogenic too!
+Oslo in its winter coat can be very photogenic too, as can much of Norway in the winter.

 It’s also a time to truly get to know the Norwegian love of the outdoors.
 During winter weekends, the city streets are often deserted.
 Why?
 The Norwegians are out skiing!